Rehabilitation-Robotics/github_edit_training/edit_training/training.md

-Jason Zhao has fininshed this training.
+Jason Zhao has fininshed this training. on May 17th
 My favorite colors are blue and yellow